 - Remove about a ½ cup of beans and blend them then add them back to the soup.

-- Remove some water and add simmer your soup with a 1 tbs of cornstarch that’s been mixed with 1 cup of water
+- Remove some water and simmer your soup then add in a 1 tbs of cornstarch that’s been mixed with 1 cup of cold water

 - If you know at the beginning your soup will need to be thicker start with a roux as a base.

 Honestly, this soup has a great consistency.
 In the ham and bean soup crockpot method the slow cook allows the soup to thicken up as it cooks, and the instant pot the liquid to bean ratio is just right to make a filling bowl of soup on a cold winter’s night.
 So chances are you won’t need to thicken it all.